 Emma Purshouse was born in Wolverhampton, and is a freelance writer, novelist and performance poet.

 Emma has undertaken poetry residencies for Wolverhampton Libraries, The New Vic Theatre in Stoke-on-Trent and The International Festival of Glass in Stourbridge.
-She is currently the Poet Laureate for the City of Wolverhampton.
+She was the first Poet Laureate for the City of Wolverhampton (2020 – 2022).

 In 2007, Emma created her first one-woman poetry play, ‘The Professor Vyle Show’.
 This was a fast-moving theatre piece that included puppets, poetry and quick changes.
 The show entertained audiences in senior schools, colleges and studio theatres.
 She has since created a number of successful poetry shows including the highly acclaimed site specific piece ‘Snug’ with poet and musician Heather Wastie.